 If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
 Lead in drinking water comes primarily from materials and components associated with service lines and home plumbing.
 The City of Boulder is responsible for providing high-quality drinking water, but cannot control the variety of materials used in private plumbing components.
+Boulder implements a Corrosion Control Program that treats tap water to make it less corrosive and reduce lead exposure from home plumbing.

 When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing your tap for 30 seconds to two minutes before using water for drinking or cooking.

 If you are concerned about lead in your water, you may wish to have your water tested.
-Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline at 1-800-426-4791 or at water.epa.gov/drink/info/lead/.
+Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline at 1-800-426-4791 or at Epa.gov/ground-water-and-drinking-water/basic-information-about-lead-drinking-water and at BoulderColorado.gov/water/lead-in-water.